Cobb K12 Library Media

 • Implement a flexible schedule for the majority of the school day.

-• Provide instruction in current research, technology, and productivity tools.
+• Provide instruction in current research, technology, and digital literacy.

 • Provide ongoing support to classes and individual students throughout long and short-term assignments.